Master of Science in Teaching English to Speakers of Other Languages Online

 Credit Hours: 3

 Student teaching requires teaching students learning English as a New Language (ENL) for one semester under the supervision and mentorship of cooperating teachers and teacher education faculty.
 Faculty observe and confer with student teachers individually.
-In addition, student teachers and faculty meet each week in a coordinating seminar to review field experiences, synthesize current practice with prior learning and to prepare for employment and further professional study.
-Prospective student teachers plan for field placements during the registration period prior to student teaching.
-Supervised teaching hours.
+In addition, student teachers and faculty meet each week in a coordinating seminar to review field experiences, synthesize current practice with prior learning, and to prepare for employment and further professional study.
+Prospective student teachers plan for field placements during the registration period prior to student teaching (3 credits).

 Students without a teaching license must complete these two courses.